 How to Create Windows AutoPilot Profile AAD Dynamic Device Groups?

-Once the Autopilot deployment profile has created, we can “group” the devices assigned to “Sales Team Profile” dynamically based on following Azure AD attribute :-
+Once the Autopilot deployment profile has been created, we can “group” the devices assigned to “Sales Team Profile” dynamically based on the following Azure AD attribute:-

 - Click on “+ New Group“